 Personal assistance items like glasses and canes will be crucial for you, or others, to have.
+Prescription medication, vitamins and any other daily dosages should be included.
 Baby supplies, if applicable, are another necessity.
 If you have pets, you will want to pack supplies for them, too.
 Extra clothes, sleeping bags, matches, a fire extinguisher, plastic silverware, paper and pencils, and entertainment, like books, all can ease the stress of the situation as well.

 You may also want to consider packing cash, or equivalents like traveler’s checks, and important documents.
 Keeping these documents in good shape and having them on hand might expedite a lot of the post-disaster moves you’ll have to make as you get back on your feet.â€

 Some of the items you’ll pack into your emergency preparedness kit have expiration dates.
 This is another important part of being prepared: making sure your kit and the supplies inside are adequate and effective.
 Also, make sure to store your kit in a cool, dry place to preserve its supplies (particularly the food).

 Revisit your kit on a regular basis to check for expired supplies and replace them accordingly.
-Evaluate how well it addresses you and your family’s current needs on a yearly basis, and make adjusts to the contents if necessary.
+Evaluate how well it addresses you and your family’s current needs on a yearly basis, and make adjustments to the contents if necessary.

 Disasters are unpredictable, but you can be prepared for when they strike.
 Build a kit and maintain it to ensure you and those around you can respond.

 About the author: Mark Demski, CEM, NRP, has over 35 years of experience in public safety.
 He’s a retired member of the Baltimore County, MD, Fire Department, where he spent 8 of his 25 years as Baltimore County’s Deputy Emergency Manager.
 He also served as Assistant Director of Operations and EOC Manager for the Maryland Emergency Management Agency.

 Currently, as a Customer Success Manager at Veoci, he ensures municipalities across the country know the benefits of Veoci.